The

 Group

-a whole fruit such as a medium apple, banana, or orange
+a whole fruit such as a medium apple, banana,

-a grapefruit
+a grapefruit half

 a melon wedge